Three Legged Dog

 Three Legged Dog is the fourth studio album by Australian indie rock band The Cruel Sea.
 The album was released in April 1995 and peaked at number 1 on the ARIA Charts.
-The liner notes of the album lists “For Pandora”, Gormly’s daughter, pictured in the liner notes.
+The liner notes of the album lists “For Pandora”, Gormly's daughter, pictured in the liner notes.

-At the ARIA Music Awards of 1995, the album was nominated for four awards; winning the ARIA Award for Best Group, Engineer of the Year for Tony Cohen and Paul McKercher's work, and Producer of the Year for Cohen's work.
+At the ARIA Music Awards of 1995, the album was nominated for four awards; winning Best Group, Engineer of the Year for Tony Cohen and Paul McKercher's work, and Producer of the Year for Cohen's work.

 Composition

 Three Legged Dog was the first Cruel Sea album with writing contributions from all members of the band.
 Previously, most songs has originated from home demos recorded by Danny Rumour.
 Perkins said, "We have been playing together for so many years getting to know each other that creating music as a unit was a natural progression.
 It was a fresh way of doing things and made the creative process exciting again."